neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 (optimality-theory)=
 ### Optimality Theory

 Remember observing and quantifying [vigilance behavior in meerkats](activity-budget-assignment)?
-From an evolutionary perspective, let's think about how to understand vigilance behavior using an optimality theory modeling approach.
+From an evolutionary perspective, let's learn how to understand vigilance behavior using an optimality theory modeling approach.

----
-> ⏳ 10

-Consider the two alternative phenotypes: *vigilant* and *not vigilant*.
+Consider the two alternative behavioral phenotypes:
+1. ***vigilant***: animals are sometimes vigilant
+2. ***not vigilant***: animals are never vigilant.

 Let's start by examining two factors that likely exert selective pressure on this behavioral variation:
 - time available to forage (searching for and eating food)
 - probability of avoiding/escaping a predator

+---
+> ⏳ 5

-***Q: In terms of time foraging and probability of escape from predation, what is the 'benefit' of being vigilant compared to being not vigilant?***
+***Q7: In terms of time foraging and/or probability of escape from predation, what is the 'benefit' of a vigilant phenotype compared to not vigilant?***

-***Q: In terms of time foraging and probability of escape from predation, what is the 'cost' of being vigilant compared to being not vigilant?***
+***Q8: In terms of time foraging and probability of escape from predation, what is the 'cost' of a vigilant phenotype compared to not vigilant?***

-***Q: In terms of time foraging and probability of escape from predation, what is the 'benefit' of being not vigilant compared to being vigilant?***
+***Q9: In terms of time foraging and probability of escape from predation, what is the 'benefit' of a not vigilant phenotype compared to vigilant?***

-***Q: In terms of time foraging and probability of escape from predation, what is the 'cost' of being not vigilant compared to being vigilant?***
+***Q10: In terms of time foraging and probability of escape from predation, what is the 'cost' of a not vigilant phenotype compared to vigilant?***

+⏸️ PAUSE here for class-wide discussion

+---

 We often come across evolutionary explanations in terms of *costs* and *benefits*.
 As you see from this example, these terms are relative.
-Therefore, it is more *generalizable* to talk in terms of *factors* rather than costs or benefits per se.
+Therefore, it is more *generalizable* to talk in terms of ***factors*** rather than costs or benefits per se.

-⏸️ PAUSE here for class-wide discussion

 ---
 > ⏳ 10